My Story & Background

 Filipino Mangoes, School Buses and Service

-While Hong Kong taught me about competition, speed and rigidity, my summers in the Philippines taught me about community, kindness and care.
+While Hong Kong taught me about competition, speed and rigidity, my summers in the Philippines taught me about community, kindness and fun.

 Every year, I would return to my parents' home province of Pampanga, which didn't have an international airport for much of my childhood.
-Back then, we needed to fly into the Ninoy Aquino International Airport in Manila before having to drive 1.5 to 2 hours to reach our destination.
+Back then, we had to take a 1.5 hour flight to Manila then drive about 2 hours to get home.

 Before we arrived, she would spend hours cooking our favorite meals, and purchasing the Philippine mangoes and balut I was absolutely obsessed with.
 She woke up really early in the morning to go to the market and other locations where she knew specific vendors would be.
 She made sure all of our favorite foods were ready for us as soon as we got home.